envelope external link doi pubmed bioRxiv

 Annual Evaluations

-Each year we will have an evaluation – this will help us to determine things that are going well or are areas for improvement.
+Each year we will have an evaluation.
+This will help us to determine things that are going well or are areas for improvement.
 I will tell you if I am satisfied with your progress and help identify steps you can take to fix any concerns.
 This is also an opportunity for you to communicate to me what I can do to help you succeed.
 Tell me if you feel that you need more guidance, more independence, to meet more often, etc.

 Authorship